Quantum simulation of electronic structure via quantum fast multipole method: Simulating quantum chemistry in real space first quantisation

 For a detailed comparison to prior work, see Table \ref{tab:comparison}.
 For high filling fractions where $\eta$ and $N$ are similar sized, this reduces to roughly the same complexity as the best prior second-quantised plane wave algorithms developed by Su \emph{et al.}~\cite{Su2020} and Low \emph{et al.}~\cite{Low2018}.
 In practice, it is expected that $N$ is significantly larger than $\eta$.
 The algorithm with the best scaling for $N\gg\eta$ is the first-quantised interaction-picture method \cite{BabbushContinuum}, but that has much larger scaling with $\eta$.

-As a result, the result presented here has better complexity than Ref.~\cite{BabbushContinuum}, and the lowest known complexity for any approach, whenever $N < \eta^6$.
+To compare these complexities more precisely, we also take into account the volume $\Omega$.
+The commonly considered case is the thermodynamic limit, where $\Omega$ is increased proportional to $\eta$.
+In this limit, the result using the multipole approach has better complexity than that of the interaction picture method in Ref.~\cite{BabbushContinuum} given $N < \eta^7$.
+(If $\Omega$ were constant, then our method would be best for $N < \eta^6$.)
+As a result, the result presented here has the lowest known complexity for any approach whenever $N < \eta^7$, which is the result quoted in the abstract.
+See Box \ref{box:summary} below for a summary of the method and resulting complexity.